About this listing

 14. Water: The tap water should not be used for drinking or brushing your teeth.
 For drinking and cooking, please use the water from the large jugs, which are located in the dinning-room and the master-bathroom upstairs.

 15. Water heaters: There are two water heaters in the house, one on the small upper terrace, and one in a small service room on the ground floor off of the entrance hallway.
 We always check that there is enough propane in the cylinders and that the heaters are on.
 However, the pilot light sometimes goes out.
-If you find there is no hot water, please let our administrator or cleaning lady know and either of them will correct it.
+If you find there is no hot water, please let Sote know and she will correct it.
+If she is not available, please contact Lorena.

 16. Food: The fruit, food and drinks in the fridge and cupboards in the kitchen are for your consumption.
 The fruit has been washed and disinfected, so enjoy it!